 Kitchen island considerations

-- Island size – Your kitchen island should be of sufficient size to meet your needs but not so large or so small that it’s disproportionate to the entire room.
+- Kitchen island size – Your kitchen island should be of sufficient size to meet your needs but not so large or so small that it’s disproportionate to the entire room.
+The kitchen island above is what we consider a heavy-weight in size, weighing in at 8 feet on each side.
+This kitchen remodel could afford a kitchen island this size due to the open floorplan and clearances available.

 - Cooking – If you plan to actually cook on or in the island, this must be carefully planned in advance.
 You should consider heat resistant countertops and whether or not you will use a downdraft fan or overhead vent hood for getting rid of cooking heat and smells.